saniyaahamad/comics-video-backend/README.md

-# comics-video-backend
+# Comics and Video Cartoonizer

-Backend for comics and video creation using OpenCV and FastAPI
+A backend system for creating cartoons and videos from images using OpenCV and FastAPI.